 DoNotPay uses the power of artificial intelligence to comb through existing online databases in the blink of an eye and spares you countless hours that you would spend in front of a computer otherwise.
 You only need to follow these few steps:

-- Set up a DoNotPay account in your default web browser
+- Set up a DoNotPay account in your default

 - Select the Missing Money option when you sign in

 - Include your contact information like name and previous addresses